Nefsen402/destam-dom/doc.md

 ## JSX
 JSX support is provided from the `transform/htmlLiteral` file.
 This can be hooked up to any build system with a vite example being provided in this repository.

 The JSX will be similar the html template literals except when it comes to templating node values.
-Custom elements and html nodes must be capitalized for the build system to understand that a browser html node is not desired, but instead should be a reference.
+Custom elements and DOM nodes must be capitalized for the build system to understand that a browser DOM node is not desired, but instead should be a reference.
 ```jsx
 const Website = () => {
 	return <p>